roizhv22/Boggle/README.md

-#Boggle game using TkInter Package.
+# Boggle game using TkInter Package.

+### Requires tkinter and pygame packages to be installed.